 Luke has advised on a number of first instance actions in the High Court and in the Intellectual Property Enterprise Court, as well as on appeals to the Court of Appeal and to the UK Supreme Court.
 Many of his cases are multi-jurisdictional disputes, requiring a high degree of co-ordination at both a strategic and a practical level.
 He has also been involved in a wide gamut of interim applications.
 In particular, he frequently advises on challenges to the jurisdiction of the Courts of England & Wales.

-Otherwise, his cases span a variety of technical fields, including mobile telephony, computing, consumer electronics, lighting, biodiesel production, linear accelerators and networking/communications systems.
+Otherwise, his cases span a variety of technical fields, including mobile telephony, computing, consumer electronics, lighting, biodiesel production, linear accelerators, paper manufacturing and networking/communications systems.